mjarosie/mjarosie.github.io/_posts/2020-10-13-securing-saturn-framework-web-application-with-identityserver4-interactive.md

 Let's try it again and it... works!
 Logging it as `bob`, then logging out and logging back in again - we'll be taken to the login page where we can log in as `alice` now.

 That should be it!
-If you've got any questions, feel free to post one below or reach out [through Twitter](https://twitter.com/mjarosie).
+If you've got any questions, feel free to post one below or reach out [on Twitter](https://twitter.com/mjarosie).